 The title track, ‘Malfunction Manipulation’, is slow-building and flirts with electro.
 The beat is ominous and the distortion appears to be stretching the track to the max, with sounds almost getting to the breaking point, before being pulled back into the tight pattern of the track.

 The remix by Funk D’Void follows up and is fairly similar to the original in principle, while not actually being so, so much.
-Indeed, the London-based producer chose to highlight the more melodic and ambient side of ‘Malfunction Manipulation’, in order to create a completely different atmosphere.
+Indeed, the Barcelona-based producer chose to highlight the more melodic and ambient side of ‘Malfunction Manipulation’, in order to create a completely different atmosphere.
 Although this interpretation could be questioned after listening to the original, it works so well that there is nothing left to do other than enjoy.

 Finally, Greencross’ remix is closing the 3-track EP.
 The version presented then is once again very different from the original, and the previous remix for that matter, but stays true to it nonetheless.
 The Venezuelan producer created a harder track with some acid tonalities, a harder edge, and topped it up with some game-like, 8-bit, sounds for the nostalgia.
 A great way to finish off the release.